Patteerrik/Garden_Grill/testing.md

 ![Alt text](main/static/images/Html-validator-readme.png)

+### Validation and Testing

-* All pages were tested with the [W3C VALIDATOR](https://validator.w3.org/) and passed without errors.
+* All pages were tested with the [W3C HTML Validator](https://validator.w3.org/) and passed without errors.
+Since the W3C Validator cannot process Django templating directly, the HTML code was validated by following these steps:

+1. Navigate to the desired page.
+2. Right-click and select "View Page Source."
+3. Copy the raw HTML source.
+4. Paste the copied HTML into the W3C Validator.

+This method ensures that the rendered HTML code, after being processed by Django templates, is correctly validated for structure, tags, and formatting.

 ##### CSS